adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 ![Topic1Menu](images/2_topic1menu.png)

 Click on "Topic 1.1".
-This launches a conversation flow (one or more `IDialog`s with prompts to manage a conversation) for Topic 1.1.
+This launches a conversation flow (one or more `IDialogs` with prompts to manage a conversation) for Topic 1.1.
 For the sample, the conversation flow just shows text and allows the user to see more by replying with "More" via a button.

 ![Topic1.1GetStarted](images/3_topic1_1started.png)